grafana/plugin-tools/docusaurus/docs/migration-guides/angular-react/angular-react-custom-configuration-components.md

 ## Background

 The Grafana SDK provides many useful configuration components for developers like entering number ranges, thresholds, unit selections, and color selections.
-You can see descriptions of these elements in the [Grafana design system](https://grafana.com/developers/saga/about/overview).
+You can see descriptions and examples of these elements in the [@grafana/ui](https://developers.grafana.com/ui/latest/index.html).

 Some panels have more complex configuration options than others.
 These panels require you to build a custom component to support porting from AngularJS to React.